Datastream Web Service

-The Datastream Web Service (DSWS) API provides access to Datastream content based on SOAP/XML, REST/JSON & .NET.
+The Datastream Web Service (DSWS) API provides access to Datastream content based on SOAP/XML, REST/JSON and .NET.

 Datastream is the world’s leading time series database, enabling strategists, economists and research communities’ access to the most comprehensive financial information available.
 With histories back to the 1950’s, you can explore relationships between data series; perform correlation analysis, test investment and trading ideas and research countries, regions and industries.